deekayen/aidstoscoutmastership/manuscript/health_and_strength!.md

 Oxygen for Ox's Strength. - I once saw some very smart physical drill by a Scout Troop in their headquarters.

 It was very fresh and good, but, my wig, the air was not!
 It was, to say the least, "niffy."
 There was no ventilation.
 The boys were working like engines, but actually undoing their work by sucking in poison instead of strengthening their blood.
 Fresh air is half the battle towards producing results in physical exercises and it may advantageously be taken through the skin as well as through the nose when possible.
 Yes - that open air is the secret of success.
 It is what Scouting is for - to develop the out-of-doors habit as much as possible.
 I asked a Scoutmaster once, in a great city, how he managed his Saturday hikes, whether in the park or in the country?
 He did not have them at all.
 Why not?
 Because his boys did not care about them.
 They preferred to come into the meeting room on Saturday afternoons!
 Of course they preferred it, poor little beggars; they were accustomed to being indoors.
 But that is what we are out to prevent in the Scouts - our object is to wean them from indoors and to make the outdoors attractive to them.
-Alexandre Dumas fils wrote:–
+Alexandre Dumas fils wrote:-

 > If I were King of France I wouldn't allow any child of under twelve years to come into a town.
 Till then the youngsters would have to live in the open - out in the sun, in the fields, in the woods, in company with dogs and horses, face to face with nature, which strengthens the bodies, lends intelligence to the understanding, gives poetry to the soul, and rouses in them a curiosity which is more valuable to education than all the grammar books in the world.
 >